irony/oboy/README.md

 ### Why?
 It took too much boilerplate to include and configure my favorite assert libs together for every project.
-Now you just need one: Oboy.
-It is highly opinionated to the tools I use but if you have chosen the same, go ahead and use this.
+Now I just need one: Oboy.
+If you also use chai, sinon-as-promised, mocha and proxyquire - just install Oboy instead, batteries included.

 ### To use